-It is the purpose of this chapter to provide for the location, construction, repair, and reconstruction of all wells, including geothermal heat exchange wells, cathodic protection wells, test wells and monitoring wells, to the end that the groundwater of this county will not be polluted or contaminated and that water obtained from such wells will be suitable for the purpose for which used and will not jeopardize the health, safety or welfare of the people of this county.
-It is also the purpose of this chapter to provide for the destruction of any abandoned wells, monitoring wells, test wells, geothermal heat exchange wells, or cathodic protection wells which may serve as a conduit for movement of contaminants, or which is found to be a public nuisance, to the end that such a well will not cause pollution or contamination of groundwater or otherwise jeopardize the health, safety or welfare of the people of this county.
-It is also the purpose of this chapter to implement policies of the County General Plan and the Local Coastal Program Land Use Plan.
+It is the purpose of this chapter to provide for the location, construction, repair, and reconstruction of all wells, including geothermal heat exchange wells, cathodic protection wells, test wells, and monitoring wells, and soil borings, to the end that the groundwater of this County will not be polluted or contaminated and that water obtained from such wells will be suitable for the purpose for which used and will not jeopardize the health, safety or welfare of the people of this County.
+It is also the purpose of this chapter to provide for the destruction of any abandoned wells, monitoring wells, test wells, geothermal heat exchange wells, or cathodic protection wells or soil borings, which may serve as a conduit for movement of contaminants, or which are found to be a public nuisance, to the end that such a well or boring will not cause pollution or contamination of groundwater or otherwise jeopardize the health, safety or welfare of the purpose of this chapter to protect surface and ground water resources and implement policies of the County General Plan and the Local Coastal Program Land Use Plan, the California Sustainable Groundwater Management Act, and local groundwater sustainability plans.